PgTsLabs/pg-embedded/scripts/README.md

 # Scripts Documentation

-This directory contains utility scripts for managing the pg-embeded project.
+This directory contains utility scripts for managing the pg-embedded project.

 ## Version Management Scripts